slagyr/speclj/README.md

 * [https://github.com/slagyr/speclj/issues](https://github.com/slagyr/speclj/issues)

+# Compatibility

+* Speclj 2.* requires Clojure 1.4.0+
+* Clojure 1.3 is not supported by any version of Speclj due to a bug in Clojure 1.3.

 # License
-Copyright (C) 2010 Micah Martin All Rights Reserved.
+Copyright (C) 2010-2013 Micah Martin All Rights Reserved.

 Distributed under the The MIT License.